Going Deeper

 • REFLECTION

 I invite you to take time and read each of the scriptures above followed by reflection on the questions below.
-Consider the ways in which you “tell” others about Jesus.
+Consider the impact extravagant generosity has on you and your outlook on the world.
 Lastly, I pray that God bless the reading of God’s Word and the meditations of your heart.

 • QUESTIONS & ACTIONS